getmaxun/maxun_docs/docs/run.md

 sidebar_position: 4
 ---

-Robot runs are the core functionality of Maxun robots.
+Runs are the core functionality of Maxun robots.
 Each run represents a complete cycle where the robot performs its tasks based on the configuration and training provided by the user at the time of robot creation.
 A successful run contains all the extracted data, fulfilling the primary objective of the robot.

 ![Sample Robot Run](sample_run.png)